As believers, we know that we are to imitate Christ, which means to pattern our behaviors of life after His example.

 Would humility be so busy it can’t stop to serve?
 Jesus Himself gave us the answer to this.
 Abide and seek the better thing.

 Would humility pout when it doesn’t receive that ‘perfect gift’?
 Humility would give thanks in all things.

 Would humility grow irritable?
 Would it forget the truth of what Christ has done?
 For the joy set before Him, He endured the cross.
 He did that out of humility and love for us.

 I can serve others today and find peace in the chaos of worldly traditions.
 I can give expecting nothing in return and just enjoy life.
 Because life is precious.
-2020 has shown us that in tremendous ways, hasn’t it?
+Life has shown us that in tremendous ways, hasn’t it?
 I believe we should give thanks for every moment of life, even if it looks different than we wanted or expected.
 It is a gift from God.

 Humility puts it all in perspective.

 Want a ‘perfect’ Christmas?
 Abide in Christ.
 Think like Christ, and be looking for ways to serve like Christ.
 He was born in an undecorated, unglamorous stable full of stinky animals.
 It was simple, and yet He came.

 He exhibited humility from beginning to end, and His humility led to our salvation.